Ex-Morninglanders

 MORE LEGAL ISSUES

-Sri Donato's issues with authorities continued.
-In 1979, she and her lawyer Masry were accused of bribing a certain government official with Morningland's money, which resulted in the government's raid on the compound.
-Patricia was accused of three felony charges (conspiracy and two embezzlement).
+Sri Donato's (Patricia's) issues with authorities continued.
+As per articles posted in ML in the News, in 1979, she and her lawyer Masry were accused of bribing a certain government official with Morningland's money, which resulted in the government's raid on the compound.
+Patricia was accused of three felony charges (conspiracy and two on embezzlement).
 In 1980, she pleaded innocent.
 However, her lawyer Masry testified against her, which broke the attorney-client confidentiality, and the court dismissed one of the complaints against her.
 Then there was a jury misconduct, and the court ordered a new trial.
 By the time it came around to it, it was already 1984 and the statue of limitations had expired, dismissing the charges (details in ML in the News articles).
-Interestingly, Sri Patricia kept Masry as her lawyer.
+Patricia kept Masry as her lawyer who had additional legal battles related to this suit.

 STORIES BELOW